The City uses an interactive budget portal

-to provide citizens an in-depth and friendly view of the City's financial data.
+to provide citizens with an in-depth and friendly view of the City's financial data.
 The online portal provides a look at the City's budget, expenditures and the Capital Improvement Program (CIP).

 Users have the ability to view the City's financial data, displayed in table, chart or graph format.
 The interactive features allow for searching by departmental or other types of budget categories.
 The CIP portion of the site organizes information by funding category, funding source or by project.
 Users will also find project photos, the current phase of the project and a map showing the project's location.
 Click here for a brief video tutorial about navigating through the interactive budget portal.

-The goals are for increased transparency, accountability and efficiency of City operations while providing responsive services to our citizens.
+The goals are increased transparency, accountability and efficiency of City operations while providing responsive services to our citizens.
 Now, the City's financial data joins the other online public records.
 We are excited to share this with our community and we encourage you to use the portal to see where your taxpayer dollars are going.

 We welcome your feedback.